Thomas-Yang/thomas-yang.github.io/_pages/about.md

 # 📝 Selected Publications
+- 🔥 Exploiting Input Tensor Dynamics in Activation Checkpointing for Efficient Training on GPU (**IPDPS**) 2023.
-- 🔥 Building Domain-Specific Compiler For Emerging Processor with A Reusable Approach (**SCIS**) 2022.
+- 🔥 Building Domain-Specific Compiler For Emerging Processor with A Reusable Approach (**SCIS**) 2023.
 - 🔥 VClinic: A Portable and Efficient Framework for Fine-grained Value Profilers (**ASPLOS**) 2023.
 - 🔥 Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor (**FCS**) 2022.
 - 🔥 [CoGNN: Efficient Scheduling for Concurrent GNN Training on GPUs](https://dl.acm.org/doi/10.5555/3571885.3571936) (**SC**) 2022.